- [Parts of the tube]

 Fig. 50: "Patronen-Mantelfassung": perforated aluminium socket for the RV12P4000

 In the photo above, one of the retainer springs is visible inside.
 The springs connect the metal shield of the inserted tube to chassis ground, without the need for additional pins.

 Fig. 51: a perforated aluminium socket with (adjustable) mounting flange

-Fig. 52: dimensions of the perforated sheet metal socket with mounting bracket
+Fig. 52: dimensions (in mm) of the perforated sheet metal socket with mounting bracket

 According to the Telefunken datasheet for this tube (ref.
 28), the socket has part number ("Lieferung-Nummer", "Lg.-Nr.")
 1670.
 Some sources refer to this as T1670 (ref.
 29), where "T" probably stands for Telefunken.
 They also call out other flanged sockets with part numbers "024 b D3487", "024 b D3615", as well as "WG6".
 There is also an adjustable mounting flange, with Telefunken part number "1795".
 The Bakelite socket does not require a separate mounting flange, as it has an integrated Bakelite flange.
 The aluminium socket shown above, does require a mounting flange or bracket.
 I have not found any part number markings on the Bakelite and aluminium sockets that I have looked at, nor any authoritative literature that specifies the above part numbers.
 The RL2P3 (a low-power ("QRP") transmitter tube), uses exactly the same socket (ref.
 62).